 Working while Receiving SSI Disability Benefits

-Because fewer Supplemental Security Income recipients are capable of substantial gainful employment, the SSI work incentives are simpler.
+Because fewer Supplemental Security Income recipients are capable of substantially gainful employment, the SSI work incentives are simpler.

 For SSI recipients who work, the Social Security Administration provides an Earned Income Exclusion.
 Under the exclusion, the Social Security Administration does not count the first $65 of earnings an SSI recipient receives in a month, plus one-half of the remaining earnings when the agency calculates the monthly SSI payment.
 This means the monthly benefit is based on less than one-half of the SSI recipient’s earnings, no matter how much they are.